You are here

 Advertising and endorsements

-Advertisements that refer to the Therapeutic Goods Administration (TGA), use a government logo, or imply that any government body (including a foreign government agency) endorses a therapeutic good are not permitted in consumer advertising.
+You are not permitted to refer to TGA, use a government logo, or imply that any government body (including a foreign government agency) endorses a therapeutic good in any advertisement to the public.

 Implying government approval

-- Do not make reference to government agencies (domestic or foreign), including the TGA, in any advertising or promotional material as this potentially implies endorsement by that agency.
+Do not make reference to government agencies (domestic or foreign), including TGA, in any advertising or promotional material as this potentially implies endorsement by that agency.
 This includes: